 - a.
-As required by the 2015 NJPDES CSO permit, the permittee cooperatively with the Town of Guttenberg submitted the System Characterization and Landside Modeling Program Quality Assurance Project Plan (QAPP) dated December 18, 2015, revised March 22, 2016 and October 12, 2016 and the Service Area System Characterization Report dated June 2018, revised January 24, 2019 and April 8, 2019.
-The QAPP and the System Characterization Report were approved by the Department on April 11, 2016, and April 18, 2019, respectively. - b.
-The major elements of the sewer system characterization are noted below where additional detail is included on these topics within the report: - i.
-Rainfall Records; - ii.
-Combined Sewer System Characterization; - iii.
-CSO Monitoring; and - iv.
-Modeling a.
-The permittee shall conduct a public engagement process to inform, educate and engage members of the hydraulically connected communities.
-The goal of this process is to generate participation and collect input from the affected community and interested public.
+As required by the 2015 NJPDES CSO permit, the the permittee cooperatively with NBMUA submitted the System Characterization and Landside Modeling Program Quality Assurance Project Plan (QAPP) dated December 18, 2015, revised March 22, 2016 and October 2, 2016 and the Service Area System Characterization Report dated June 2018, revised January 24, 2019 and April 8, 2019.
+The QAPP and the System Characterization Report were approved by the Department on April 11, 2016 and April 18, 2019, respectively. - b.
+The major elements of the sewer system characterization are noted below where additional detail is included on these topics within the report:

+- i.
+Rainfall Records;

+- ii.
+Combined Sewer System Characterization;

+- iii.
+CSO Monitoring; and

+- iv.
+Modeling